 For a factory, it's pretty nice

 Under the title "I Want an iPad but at what costs?"
 Thereby organized the Chinese Progressive Association today such a demonstration.
-The demonstration distributed leaflets and held signs with phrases such as "tell Apple you care" and the name of deceased employees high.
+The demonstration distributed leaflets and held signs with phrases such as "Tell Apple you care" and with names of deceased employees high.
 It was also formed quickly in front of the Apple Store a group of onlookers who also photographed this demonstration the same.
 So much headwind for Apple is probably worth some residents and tourists a photo.

 Under representation of iPads under the name "DeathPad" the CPA San Francisco drew attention to the working conditions at Foxconn.
 She pointed out that the daily working at Foxconn were be 12 hours and the all employees under age 25 are.